Acacia coatesii: Description

 Acacia coatesii is a low-domed, intricately branched, compact, rigid shrub that typically grows to a height of 20–40 cm and forms hemispherical cushions.
 Its phyllodes are usually straight, lance-shaped to narrowly elliptic or oblong, 6–15 mm long and 1.5–3 mm wide with a prominent vein.
 The flowers are borne in spherical heads on a peduncle 3–4 mm long, each head 3–4 mm in diameter with 8 or 9 bright golden yellow flowers.
 Flowering occurs in September and October and the immature pods are oblong, 10–15 mm long and 3–4 mm wide.

 Taxonomy

 Acacia coatesii was first formally described in 2014 by Bruce Maslin from specimens collected south of Coolgardie in 2012.
-The specific epithet (coatesii) honours "Dr David (Dave) Coates, senior principal research scientist with the Department of Parks and Wildlife, in recognition of his major contribution to sceince and the conservation of Western Australian flora".
+The specific epithet (coatesii) honours "Dr David (Dave) Coates, senior principal research scientist with the Department of Parks and Wildlife, in recognition of his major contribution to science and the conservation of Western Australian flora".